-Under the present rules of the Commission, the deadline for stockholders to submit proposals to be considered for inclusion in Atlantic's Proxy Statement for the next year's annual meeting of stockholders is April 25, 2000.
+Under the present rules of the Commission, the deadline for stockholders to submit proposals to be considered for inclusion in Atlantic's Proxy Statement for the next year's Annual Meeting of Stockholders is expected to be June, 1999.
 Such proposals may be included in next year's Proxy Statement if they comply with certain rules and regulations promulgated by the Commission.
-The date of next year's annual meeting of stockholders has not yet been fixed; if Atlantic fixes a date that is more than 30 days earlier or later than the date of this year's annual meeting, Atlantic will specify a revised deadline in a Form 10-QSB filed with the Commission.